invisible-train-40/zswchain-lishi/README.dfuse.md

     git merge v1.8.7

-Then, ensure that `libraries/fc` submodule is up to date with the one our fork

-    git checkout v1.8.5
-    git submodule update --init --recursive
+This might generates conflicts in the main module as well as will the `libraries/fc` module directly.

+If you encounter a conflicts with `libraries/fc`, here how to **correctly** solve it.

+The idea is reset to current version (which will be a commit in `deep-mind`), note the commit from the merged branch (`v1.8.7`), then merge that commit inside our own fork of `libraries/fc`.

+    git reset v1.8.7 libraries/fc
-    git submodule | grep "libraries/fc"
+    git diff libraries/fc | grep "\-Subproject commit" | grep -Eo '[0-9a-f]{40}'
-    # Note the commit id that shows above
+    # Note the previous commit that is outputted by command above

-    git checkout deep-mind
-    git submodule update --init --recursive
     cd libraries/fc
     git checkout deep-mind
-    git merge <commit id noted above>
+    git merge <noted commit id above>

+    # Resolves any conflicts that have happened here

     cd ../..
     git add libraries/fc